Blazin64/movie-rating-prediction/README.md

 By David Reddick and Thomas Goodman.

 This project uses Surprise and the SVD algorithm to demonstrate collaborative filtering on the MovieLens latest small dataset.
+The top 10 movies for users are predicted based on their rating history and how other users have rated the movies.

 ## Setup instructions